thomas-melville/myNotes/General/Career_Development/Java/java21.md

 Once you get into Virtual Threads you can start to treat them as a set of tasks as if they're executing a single unit of work. you can see them as children of the thread that created them.

-Streamline error handling, cancellation, improve reliability and ehance observability.
+Streamline error handling, cancellation, improve reliability and enhance observability.

 It's a new API, which implements auto closeable. fork tasks, new type SubTask